Sin-Eater: The Shift of the Modern-Day Light Worker

 When we healers can embrace this space of love and act as a portal for healing, rather than creating separation in our role as beings of light, we can be of greater service to our planet.
 I’ll take “sin eater” over “lightworker” any day!

-Dr. Helanè Wahbeh is the head of research at IONS, and has been studying energy medicine for decades.
+Dr. Helanè Wahbeh is the head of research at IONS and the study lead.

 Read Article